-Have you ever filled out a website online form, hit the “Submit” button and received an error?
+Have you ever filled out a website form, hit the “Submit” button and received an error?
 Or, clicking “Submit” and left with what appears to be a completely non-responsive button or form?
 No message, no feedback, nothing?

 Contact forms are often web visitors’ initial contact with a company.
 Periodically testing website forms should be part of your preventive maintenance schedule.

 Why would I need to test a form which has already been tested, you ask?